 - Remove frozen macaroni and cheese popsicles from freezer and place two of them on each stick.

-- Transfer corn dog batter to a tall glass and dip the corn dogs one by one in the batter.
+- Transfer corn dog batter to a tall glass and dip the corn dogs one by one into the batter.

 - Fry corn dogs in batches for 4 minutes or until golden brown